magronp/bsrnn/README.md

 | other       |    6.01        |      4.33          |
 | all sources |    7.94        |      6.51          |

 Below we also report the results in terms *chunk SDR*, computed using the museval tooblox.
-It was used as metric in the previous SiSEC challenges.
+It was used as metric in the [SiSEC 2018](https://sisec.inria.fr/2018-professionally-produced-music-recordings/) challenge.
 This SDR allows for a global distortion filter, and then is computed by taking the median over 1second chunks, and median over tracks.

 |             |   BSRNN paper  | Our implementation |
 |-------------|----------------|--------------------|